charlesknipp/sequential_monte_carlo/README.md

 ## Filters

 If the name doesn't give it away, a large part of this module is filtering.
 Which can be broken down into two categories: observed parameters or unobserved parameters.
-For the first category there are currently 3 working filters: a Kalman Filter, a bootstrap filter, and an auxiliary particle filter.
-The other category currently only has one filter: the density tempered marginalized sequential monte carlo sampler based on the paper of the same name by J. Duan and A. Fulop.
+For the first category there are currently three working filters: a Kalman Filter, a bootstrap filter, and an auxiliary particle filter.
+Likewise, we define two more filters: the density tempered marginalized sequential monte carlo sampler (J. Duan and A. Fulop) as well as SMC² (N. Chopin).

 ### Kalman Filter